fa7i3/Danceability-for-Spotify-Songs/README.md

 * It offers real-time analysis;
 * It can transform data into an engaging story that can be easily understood by the audience.

-The final dashboard will show the number of songs, how danceability has changed throughout the years and show some factors that affects it.
+The final dashboard will show the number of songs, how danceability has changed throughout the years, show some factors that affects it and machine learning.

 ## Tableau Public
 The story contains the following information: